-A search of the La Habra warehouse in April 2021 led to the discovery of more EDD paperwork, ATM withdrawal receipts, and nearly 296 grams of methamphetamine.
-A 9mm Polymer8o handgun with no serial number - commonly referred to as a "ghost gun" - also was found at the La Habra warehouse.
+A search of the La Habra warehouse in 2021 led to the discovery of more EDD paperwork, ATM withdrawal receipts, and nearly 296 grams of methamphetamine.
+A 9mm Polymer80 handgun with no serial number - commonly referred to as a "ghost gun" - also was found at the La Habra warehouse during a subsequent search later than year.